 Kyoto - Cultural headquarter

 Kyoto was the capital of Japan until 1868.
 It also served as the residence of the Imperial family.
-This is reflected in the architecture, and Kyoto is still considered to be one of Japan's cultural centers.
+This is reflected in the architecture, and Kyoto is still considered to be one of Japan's cultural centres.
 There are more than 2,000 temples, historical buildings, palaces, universities and museums in Kyoto.
 In other words, the metropolis houses several of Japan's famous national treasures and about 17 of them are on the UNESCOs World Heritage List.
-Therefore the city is popular among tourists who come from all over the world.
+The city is very popular among tourists, who come from all over the world.

 Festivals in Kyoto

-Kyoto is also famous for a number of festivals: Aoi-Matsuri Festival in the spring, Gion-Matsuri Festival in the summer and the Jidai-Matsuri Festival Festival in the fall.
-These colorful festivals create a beautiful backdrop with bright costumes, dancing and fireworks.
+Kyoto is also famous for a number of festivals: Aoi-Matsuri Festival in the spring, Gion-Matsuri Festival in the summer and the Jidai-Matsuri Festival in the fall.
+These colourful festivals create a beautiful backdrop with bright costumes, dancing and fireworks.